becoming/becoming.github.io/content/docs/university/methods-of-development/episode_3.md

 If you want, feel free to do the guide as described as exercise for you.

 ### Code Demo
-Here's the example of this repository: [Feature/security basic in memory](https://gitlab.com/rodislav/miage2020/-/merge_requests/2/diffs)
+Here's the example of this repository: [basic authentication in memory](https://github.com/becoming/click-and-collect/pull/1/files)

 ### Demo's bullet points
 The central parts of this exercise are: